How much does Obamacare cost?

 What are the total health care costs under Obamacare?

-Health insurance premiums are just one part of total health care costs, whether you get an Obamacare plan or have employer-sponsored coverage.
+Health insurance premiums are just one part of total health care costs.
+This applies if you get an Obamacare plan or have employer-sponsored coverage.
 When choosing a plan, make sure to consider other factors such as health insurance deductibles, copayments, coinsurance, out-of-pocket maximums, and network coverage.
-Sometimes a plan with higher premium will actually cost less when you incorporate health care costs, especially if you can apply a subsidy.
+Sometimes a plan with higher premium will actually cost less when you incorporate health care costs.
+Especially if you can apply a subsidy.

 Try to estimate what sort of medical services you’ll need, considering healthcare services you currently use, or anything you’ll need in the future.
 When you compare plans, you’ll be able to see premiums and health care prices associated with each and can use that information to calculate which plan is best for you.